Get insider access

 Design

-The iRobot i8+ is pretty easy to store.
-Its base station is taller but slightly narrower than other self-emptying robot vacuums like the yeedi vac station, making it a little easier to fit in a nook between furniture.
+The iRobot i8+ doesn't take up that much space.
+It's pretty small as far as robot vacuums go; its lack of a LIDAR sensor allows it to crawl under most low tables and couches.
+Meanwhile, its base station is taller but narrower than other self-emptying robot vacuums like the yeedi vac station, making it a little easier to fit in a nook between furniture.
 You can wrap up any excess length of power cord behind the vacuum.

 Design